Stony Hill alfresco tasting

 Larkmead Vineyards

-Aesthetics, history, and collector-quality Cabernet Sauvignon are southern Calistoga winery’s draws.
+Aesthetics, history, and collector-quality Cabernet Sauvignon are this southern Calistoga winery’s draws.

 Larkmead Vineyards, whose tastings are geared toward collectors of its renowned Cabernets, lists its founding date as 1895.
 That was the year the second of this property’s three owners in the past century and a half took possession.
 A visit here revolves around aesthetics as well as history.